Message Transmission over Classical Quantum Channels with a Jammer with Side Information: Correlation as Resource, Common Randomness Generation: Definitions and Communication Models

+In this subsection we introduce the relevant code concepts and resource models for this work.

-\end{definition} A correlated source is a discrete memoryless source (DMS) $(({V'}^n,V^n))_n$, observed by the sender and receiver, modeled by $n$ independent copies of a random variable $(V',V)$ with values in some finite set ${\cal V}' \times {\cal V}$.
-The sender accesses to the random variable $V'$, and the receiver to $V$.
+A correlated source is a discrete memoryless source (DMS) $(({V'}^n,V^n))_n$ observed by the sender and receiver, modeled by $n$ independent copies of a random variable $(V',V)$, with values in some finite set ${\cal V}' \times {\cal V}$.
+The sender has access to the random variable $V'$, and the receiver to $V$.
+The corresponding message transmission task over AVCQC with correlation between the sender and the receiver is illustrated in Figure \ref{awtjntcshm}.
 We call $\Bigl(({V'}^n,V^n)\Bigr)_n$ a correlated source, or a correlation.
-Since $\Bigl(({V'}^n,V^n)\Bigr)_n$ is memoryless we also say $(V', V)$ instead of $\Bigl(({V'}^n,V^n)\Bigr)_n$.
-Without loss of generality we assume that $(V', V)$ is binary (since one can easily reduce a non-binary $(\bar{V'},\bar{V})$ with $I(\bar{V'},\bar{V})>0$ to some $(V',V)$ with $I(V',V)>0$).
+Since $\Bigl(({V'}^n,V^n)\Bigr)_n$ is memoryless, we also say $(V', V)$ instead of $\Bigl(({V'}^n,V^n)\Bigr)_n$.
+Without loss of generality, we assume that $(V', V)$ is binary (since one can easily reduce a non-binary $(\bar{V'},\bar{V})$ with $I(\bar{V'},\bar{V})>0$ to some $(V',V)$ with $I(V',V)>0$).
 The only exception is Section \ref{lications}, where $(V', V)$ may be not binary.
-It has been shown in \cite{Ahl/Cai} that this is a helpful resource for information transmission through an arbitrarily varying classical channel: The use of mere correlation does already allow one to transmit messages at any rate that is achievable using the optimal form of shared randomness.
-The capacity of an arbitrarily varying quantum channel assisted by correlated shared randomness as resource has been discussed in \cite{Bo/No}, where equivalent results were found.
+It has been shown in \cite{Ahl/Cai} that this is a helpful resource for information transmission through an arbitrarily varying classical channel.
+The use of mere correlation already allows one to transmit messages at any rate that is achievable using the optimal form of shared randomness.
+The capacity of an arbitrarily varying quantum channel assisted by correlated shared randomness as a resource has been discussed in \cite{Bo/No}, where equivalent results were found.

-Our previous work \cite{Bo/Ca/Ca} has determined the random correlated capacity with informed jammer, where we used randomness as a resource.
-However, as \cite{Bo/No} showed, common randomness is a very ``costly'' resource, we have to require that the sender and the receiver each obtains a perfect copy of a random experiment's output.
-Thus we consider in this work the correlation as resource, which is a much ``cheaper'' resource in the sense that we can simulate any $(V',V)$ correlation by common randomness asymptotically, but there exists a class of sequences of bipartite distributions which cannot model common randomness (cf. \cite{Bo/No}).
+Our previous work \cite{Bo/Ca/Ca} determined the randomness assisted capacity with an informed jammer, where we used randomness as a resource.
+However, as \cite{Bo/No} showed, common randomness is a very ``costly'' resource, we have to require that the sender and the receiver each obtain pairs of identical signals that a random experiment outputs.
+Thus in this work we consider the correlation as a resource, which is a much ``cheaper'' resource in the sense that we can simulate any $(V',V)$ correlation by common randomness asymptotically, however, there exists a class of sequences of bipartite distributions which cannot model common randomness (cf. \cite{Bo/No}).
 Now we consider the correlation assisted code.